-The CCCC Libraries consist of the Lee County (Sanford) campus library, the Harnett County (Lillington) campus library, and the Chatham Community Library (Pittsboro).
-The Chatham campus library merged with the Pittsboro Public Library in September 2010 to form a joint-use library located on the Pittsboro campus.
-CCCC is pleased to work with Chatham County in this capacity to provide library services to our students and to the Pittsboro community.
+The CCCC Libraries consist of the Lee County Campus Library (Sanford), the Harnett County Campus Library (Lillington), and the Chatham Community Library (Pittsboro).
+The Chatham Campus Library merged with the Pittsboro Public Library in September 2010 to form a joint-use library located on the Pittsboro campus.
+CCCC is pleased to work with Chatham County in this capacity to provide library services to our students and to the Chatham community.
 All libraries provide assistance to students, faculty, and community patrons.
 Library cards are required for everyone to borrow materials.
 For students, the student ID card is also a library card.
 Students will need to register and activate their student ID for use as a library card at the circulation desk.
 Students at the Chatham campus should activate their student ID for use as a library card at the main office on campus.
 At the Sanford and Lillington campus libraries, community patrons are issued a community card free of charge.
 Library hours and phone numbers are:

-Lee County (Sanford campus)
+Lee County Campus (Sanford)

-Phone: (919) 718-7244 Fax: (919) 718-7378

-Hours: 7:30 a.m. to 9:00 p.m.
-Monday through Thursday;

-7:30 a.m. to 3:30 p.m.
+Phone: (919) 718-7244 Fax: (919) 718-7378 Hours: 7:30 a.m. to 9:00 p.m.
+Monday through Thursday; 7:30 a.m. to 3:30 p.m.
 Friday

-Harnett County (Lillington campus)
+Harnett County Campus (Lillington)

-Phone: (910) 814-8843

-Hours: 7:30 a.m. to 8:00 p.m.
-Monday through Thursday;

-7:30 a.m. to 3:30 p.m.
+Phone: (910) 814-8843 Hours: 7:30 a.m. to 8:00 p.m.
+Monday through Thursday; 7:30 a.m. to 3:30 p.m.
 Friday

-Chatham Community Library (Pittsboro campus)
+Chatham Community Library (Pittsboro)

-Phone: (919) 545-8084

-Hours: 9:00 a.m. to 6:00 p.m.
-Monday, Wednesday, Friday;

-9:00 a.m. to 8:00 p.m.
-Tuesday, Thursday;

-10:00 a.m. to 2:00 p.m.
-Saturday

-NOTE: Summer hours and semester break hours at the libraries vary and are posted at each campus library.
+Phone: (919) 545-8084 Hours: 9:00 a.m. to 8:00 p.m.
+Monday through Thursday; 9:00 a.m. to 6:00 p.m.
+Friday; 9:00 a.m. to 5:00 p.m.
+Saturday NOTE: Summer hours and semester break hours at the libraries vary and are posted at each campus library.

 Books and audio books may be checked out for 3 weeks.
 Back issues of periodicals may be checked out for 1 week.
 Movies may be checked out for 3 days (limit 2 titles).
-The CCCC libraries do not charge late fines for overdue materials.
-However, the replacement cost of the item is charged for items that have been lost.
+The CCCC libraries do not charge late fines for overdue materials with the exception of eReaders, which are \$5.00 per day if late.
+The replacement cost of the item is charged for items that have been lost.
 Charges may also be assessed for damaged materials.
 Grades, transcripts, and diplomas are held until the library record has been cleared.
 Circulation policies, loan periods, and late fines may vary at the Chatham Community Library.